RELATIONSHIP AND NOT RELIGION

 “The furthest a wise man can travel is to the border of his ignorance.
 The furthest a wise man can see is to the beginning of his blindness.”

 Jesus gives us Truth by which we can know the correct path of life.
 This same Truth also opens eyes blinded to issues that transcend mere mortal understanding.
-The Bible says Jesus is the Truth, and through that Truth all men are MADE free!
-The issue at hand is whether men are actively being MADE free by such Truth while sitting on pews in houses where such Truth is to be found.
+The Bible says Jesus is the Truth, and through that Truth, all men are MADE free!
+The issue at hand is whether men and women are actively MADE free by this Truth in houses where this Truth is found.